ovaschool/ovaschool.github.io/staticpages/ova2026-registration.markdown

 exclude: true
 ---
 ### General
-Registration opens in March and closes on June 15.
-People who register and don't show up create problems for our local organizers and us, so please, inform us at your earliest convenience if you have to cancel (via email: ovasummerschool@gmail.com), and no later than June 30.
+Registration opens in March and closes on **June 15**.
+Please register via the registration form below.
+This year, we offer early bird fees; see the pricing options below.

 ### Link to registration form:
 TBA in late March